-Sharing our art is one way to keep our spirits up, our talents honed, and our art moving forward.
-We all can help each other by coming together and having a dialog about our common interests, processes and projects.
-I look forward to art-chatting with you. —Jim Richards
+Sharing our passion for art is one way to keep our spirits up and our talents honed.
+We can help encourage each other by coming together and having a dialog about our common interests, artistic processes and creative projects. —Jim Richards (Session Host)

-We ask that you enroll ONCE to attend Art Chat sessions so we can send you meeting reminders, updates and links by email.
-If you’ve already participated, there is no need to re-enroll, you’re on the list 🙂
+We ask that you enroll ONCE to attend Art Chat sessions so we can send you the meeting link and notifications by email.
+If you’ve already participated, there is no need to re-enroll, you’re on the mailing list 🙂

 |Membership:||AiA membership is not required to attend; however, as a benefit of membership, members will be first to present and will receive priority as time permits.|